 - Thomas E. Schulte, MD, Medical Director of Perioperative Services, Assistant Clinical Director, Assistant Professor, Department of Anesthesiology, UNMC

-- Daniel Johnson, MD, Program Director of Critical Care Anesthesiology Fellowship Program, Division Chief of Critical Care Anesthesiology, Assistant Professor, Department of Anesthesiology, UNMC
+- Daniel Johnson, MD, Program Director of Critical Care Anesthesiology Fellowship Program, Division Chief of Critical Care Anesthesiology, Professor, Department of Anesthesiology, UNMC

 - Mo Shukry, MD, PhD, Chief, Pediatric Cardiac Anesthesiology, Children’s Hospital and Medical Center, Program Director of Pediatric Anesthesiology Fellowship Program, Associate Professor, Department of Anesthesiology, UNMC